vsshetter/M2_Embsys/Project/1_Requirements/README.md

 * In relation with the current framework with so much work and too less time to spare, it is very difficult to keep in touch with the water level in the tanks.
 Water is essential in every hour of our lives.
 Hardly anyone keeps in track of the level of water in the overhead tanks.
-The objective of the project is to measure the level of water in the tank and notify the user about the water level through an SMS alert.
+The objective of the project is to measure the level of water in the tank and notify the user about the water level through LCD display.
 * This not only helps to keep the tank full but also making it more convenient for our day-to-day chores and also avoiding water wastage.
 In this project, the water is being measured by using ultrasonic sensors.
 Initially, the tank is considered to be empty.
 When the sound waves are transmitted in the environment, they are reflected back as ECHO.
 This same concept